hmito/esj73web/web/home_en.md

 ### Upcoming Schedule

-- Applications for Regular Presentations, Symposia, Workshops, and Junior Posters are scheduled to open around October.
+- Applications for Regular Presentations, Symposia, Workshops, and Junior Posters are scheduled to open on **1st October**.
+Details will be posted on this website at the end of September.

 ## Meeting information